CurtRod/SimpleEVSE-WiFi/README.md

 SimpleEVSE-WiFi brings WiFi functionality to your SimpleEVSE WB to control your Charging Station very easy.
 It uses an ESP8266 to communicate with SimpleEVSE WB via ModBus (UART) and offers a web interface to control it.
 Optional there is a possibility to connect an impulse meter via S0 and an RC522 RFID reader to detect valid RFID tags.

-If you want to support my project, I would be very happy about a [donation](https://www.paypal.com/pools/c/85c7xRbeay).
+If you want to support this project, I would be very happy about a [donation](https://www.paypal.com/pools/c/85c7xRbeay).

 ## Main Features